citp/privacy-policy-historical/s/sa/san/sandisk.com.md

-> *The following text is extracted and transformed from the sandisk.com privacy policy that was archived on 2012-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121217195000id_/http%3A//www.sandisk.com/about-sandisk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sandisk.com privacy policy that was archived on 2013-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130615090803id_/http%3A//www.sandisk.com/about-sandisk/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# SanDisk’s Privacy Commitment

+## SanDisk's Privacy Commitment

 **To create a positive consumer experience and to protect the SanDisk brand by respecting and honoring an individual's privacy when he/she entrusts data to SanDisk.**

-**Last updated June 24, 2010.**
+**Last updated December 20, 2012.**

 SanDisk respects your privacy, and is committed to providing you with a positive experience on our website and in your other interactions with us.
 This privacy policy explains our practices for handling personal information on- and off-line.
 If you provide us with personal information, we will treat it as outlined in this policy.